litmuschaos/litmus-e2e/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read the [CONTRIBUTING](https://github.com/litmuschaos/litmus-e2e/blob/master/CONTRIBUTING.md) doc
 - [ ] I have signed the commit for DCO to be passed.
 - [ ] I have added necessary documentation (if appropriate)
+- [ ] I have added Screenshots or Terminal snippets in the PR comment to validate the successful execution of changes

 **Documentation**
 - [ ] My change requires a change to the documentation.